looktothenorth/chatlify-mockup/README.md

 raymond.caulder@gmail.com

 This was built using no libraries with no dependencies.
 The page pulls from a REST API as a proof of concept for a chatting list.
 To view, simply right click index.html and view it in a browser.

-Buil
+Please be sure to check out

+![Screen Shot]
+(Fullwidth.png)